 For example, when you have been cycling for around an hour, your body will have used up most of its energy stores (glycogen), which can cause you to feel physically and mentally fatigued – and that’s no fun for anyone.

-For example, a lot of energy gels, bars and drinks have excellent formulations that are perfect for your energy needs, like high-quality carbohydrates and electrolytes to help your body stay hydrated.
+a lot of energy gels, bars and drinks have excellent formulations that are perfect for your energy needs, like high-quality carbohydrates and electrolytes to help your body stay hydrated.

 - Pre-workout products provide your body with extra energy before you workout